CanadianClimateDataPortal/climatedata-wp-theme/docs/developing-with-docker-compose.md

 The themes' files are mounted to the running container, so any change to any file is immediately available on the server.

-Files built from assets (like CSS files built from SASS files) are automatically rebuilt by the _Task Runner_ service.
+Files built from assets (like CSS files built from SASS files or JavaScript files built from TypeScript files) are automatically rebuilt by the _Task Runner_ service.

 The _Portal_ image contains [wp-cli](https://wp-cli.org/).
+Use it with `./dev.sh wp-cli <args>`

 The port `3306` on the host is mapped to the same port on the database container.